When your questions are:

-- In both there is a sample size of Flux Core Wire.
+- In both there’s a sample size of flux core wire.
 In the Lincoln Electric box you also get a sample size of solid steel wire

-- The pair have spool adaptors to allow you to put in for 8 inch spools of filler wire
+- The pair has spool adaptors to allow you to put in 8 inch spools of filler wire

-- There is a 10 foot cable to the welding gun, a 10 foot ground cable and a heavy duty ground clamp on each
+- There’s a 10 foot cable to the welding gun and 10 foot ground cable and heavy duty ground clamp on each

 - In each box there is a dual gas gauge regulator.
 Both regulators are of excellent quality

-In the Lincoln Electric there is a printed gauge as part of the welding guide on the inside of the welder's cabinet door.
-Not that easy to use if you are not able to hold your material up to the gauge to judge its thickness.
+In the Lincoln Electric there is a printed gauge as part of the welding guide.
+You’ll find it on the inside of the welder’s cabinet door.
+Not that easy to use if you can’t hold your material up to the gauge to judge its thickness.